 Administers Wisconsin's Weights and Measures laws

-Conducts over 220,000 inspections of devices and products annually to ensure correct weights and measures
+Conducts more than 250,000 inspections of devices and products annually to ensure correct weights and measures

 Administers Wisconsin's Fuel Quality laws